-Since I started sharing my passion for the natural and wellbeing on my blog in 2009 I have come a long way.
+Since I started sharing my passion for the natural and wellbeing on my blogs I have come a long way.
 Life happened, friends came and left and I managed to find my way in this adventure.
-Having had to go through a healing process myself for personal reasons I discovered many ways to heal & even protect yourself that I was unaware of.
-It’s my pleasure to share five grounding techniques to connect with yourself to feel good that work for me.
+Having had to go through a healing process after a steep divorce I discovered many ways to heal & to protect myself that I was unaware of.

 There a lot of people who are looking for ways to feel better, happier without being in a state of so much distress to seek professional help and even then you might not find the answers you are looking for.
-Many times we need to reconnect to who we really are.
-That can be through self awareness and a caring community.
+Many times we need to reconnect to who we really are by taking time alone.
+That can be through self awareness and a caring community, a retreat, traveling…

-I’m not expert by far, but I like to share what works for me when I remember to use these techniques.
-The more I make them my habit the more they become who I am.
-The better I feel which leads to a better lifestyle in general, starting with my closest life partners to feeling and spreading good vibes in general.
+I’m not expert by far, but I like to share what worked for me.
+The more I make these things a habit the more they become who I am.
+The better I feel which leads to a better lifestyle in general, starting with my closest family members to feeling and spreading good vibes in general.

 5 grounding techniques to feel good